-3.3 Given the site's rural location there are no connections to reticulated services such as water supply, wastewater, and stormwater.
+- 3.5 Given the site's rural location there are no connections to reticulated services such as water supply, wastewater, and stormwater.
 There is an existing onsite wastewater system servicing the existing dwelling on Proposed Lot 1.
-Proposed Lot 2 is vacant land and does not contain an existing dwelling or onsite servicing.

-3.4 NZAA shows there are no archaeological sites within the property.
-There are some archaeological sites on the lots to the east of the site, however these allotments adjoin Rangaunu Harbour, whereas the subject site does not.
+Proposed Lot 2 is vacant land and does not contain an existing dwelling or onsite servicing. - 3.6 NZAA Maps show there are no archaeological sites within the property.
+There are some archaeological sites on the lots to the south of the site, however none noted within the subject site.
 Given the development on Lot 1 is existing and Lot 2 is to remain in productive use, the proposal is not anticipated to create any adverse effects on historic sites.

-Figure 9: NZAA Maps
+Figure 9: NZAA Maps showing archaeological sites within the surrounding area.

-- 3.5 The site is currently utilised as a farming block for livestock.
-There are sheds located on the site utilised for storage of farming equipment as well as a milking shed, but this will remain as part of the larger balance lot.
-The site is not known to have been utilised for horticultural use in the past. - 3.6 The site contains soils classified as LUC3 as indicated in Figure 10.
+- 3.7 The site is currently utilised as a farming block for livestock.
+The site is not known to have been utilised for horticultural use in the past nor is the site known to have been used currently or previously for any activities listed on the HAIL. - 3.8 The site contains soils classified as LUC3 as indicated in Figure 10 below.
 Soils classified as LUC3 are considered to be highly productive land within the National Policy Statement for Highly Productive Land (NPS-HPL).
 As per the Land Guide to Implementation for the National Policy Statement for Highly Productive Land, consideration on the productive capacity of the land is not provided for within the discretion for activities with Controlled or Restricted Discretionary Activity statuses.
 However, consideration of the effect of the activity on existing land use activities must be provided for.
 This will be discussed in more detail within this report.

-Figure 10: FNDC LUC Soils Maps
+Figure 10: LUC Soil Maps

-3.7 The site is not shown to contain any areas of PNA or reserves.
+3.9 The site is not shown to contain any areas of PNA or reserves.
 As mentioned, the site is grazed farmland.
-There is a swamp area to the east of the site, which adjoins the Rangaunu Harbour.
+There is a swamp area to the south of the site, which adjoins the Rangaunu Harbour.
+This area is noted as shrubland and wetland and is not known to encroach into the subject site.
 The site is separated by these features by rolling grazed farmland.
 The site is not located within or near a kiwi present or high density area.

-Figure 11: FNDC PNA & Reserves Maps
+Figure 11: PNA and Reserves Maps.

-3.8 There are areas of the site subject to River Flood Hazard as per the NRC Natural Hazard Map in Figure 12.
+3.10 There are areas of the site subject to River Flood Hazard as per the NRC Natural Hazard Map in Figure 12.
 The River Flood Hazard is outside of the existing built development within Proposed Lot 1.
 There will be no physical changes to the site with no additional crossing places or built development proposed.
 There is ample area within Lot 2 for future built development, if ever developed.

-Figure 12: NRC Natural Hazards Maps
+Figure 12: NRC Hazard Maps

-- 3.9 With regard to the Regional Policy Statement for Northland the site is located outside of the Coastal Environment and is not subject to any Outstanding Natural features and landscapes.
-As mentioned, Kaikino Swamp is located to the southeast of the site, however, does not encroach into the subject site.
-The balance lot will continue to be utilised as grazed farmland, such that no adverse effects are anticipated on this area. - 3.10 The site is not located within or near a Statutory Acknowledgement Area.
-The site is within the rohe of Te Aupōuri and Ngāi Takoto.
+3.11 With regard to the Regional Policy Statement for Northland the eastern portion of the site which adjoins Rangaunu Harbour is noted as being within the Coastal Environment.
+This will remain within the balance lot and is considered to remain unaffected by the proposal.
+The site is not shown to be subject to any areas of Outstanding Landscapes or Natural Features.
+As mentioned, Kaikino Swamp is located to the south of the site, however, does not encroach into the subject site.
+The balance lot will continue to be utilised as grazed farmland, such that no adverse effects are anticipated on this area.